 But I will sing of your strength, in the morning I will sing of your love; for you are my fortress, my refuge in times of trouble.
 Psalm 59:16

-I love this version of Great is Thy Faithfulness by CeCe Winans performed with her mother.
+I love this version of Goodness of God by CeCe Winans.

 I LOVE the Good Morning song by Mandisa–this song will get anyone moving in the morning!

 Give Me Jesus by Danny Gokey is on his Christmas album, but it is worth it just for this song!

 4. Read a Psalm